Words by Pavan Shamdasani

 Despite that, the excitement never abates.

-“The great thing about cider is it’s generally gluten-free, and you can make low-sugar ones for people with diabetes, so it’s actually a lot more open to most than beer,” he says.
+“The great thing about cider is it’s generally gluten-free, and you can make low-sugar ones for people with diabetes, so it’s actually much more open to most than beer,” he says.

 “It’s exciting when you meet someone who says they only drink beer, and they try a local craft cider.
 It’s different from what they think and absolutely love it.”